kmtzzz/de-project-sprint-8/README.md

 ### Repository structure
 Inside `src` next folders exist:
 - `/src/scripts` - spark job to read data from Kafka and persist it in Postgres.
-Also screenshots with implementation results